 Auckland Airport is committed to protecting our border from unwanted biosecurity pests.

 For biosecurity reasons all aircraft cabin waste must be processed at the border and sterilised on site at Auckland Airport.
 In 2015, in a world first for biosecurity and airport waste reduction, Auckland Airport, in conjunction with OCS – a facilities management company specialising in sustainable solutions, and MPI, developed an airside transitional waste facility (TWF) that segregates and sorts cabin waste from a number of airlines.

 Waste is sorted according to MPI biosecurity requirements into items which can be reused, recycled and reconstituted into totally different products such as composite building materials, without compromising biosecurity, and those that must be quarantined and destroyed for biosecurity reasons.

 By drastically reducing the amount of aircraft cabin waste sent to landfill not only have they increased sustainability and reduced waste, they’ve also achieved a good outcome for New Zealand’s biosecurity.

 Pledge member, Auckland International Airport (AIAL), have made their online biosecurity awareness training module available to all.

 If you’d like to discuss this resource or designing a similar tool for your business, contact Shaun at Auckland Airport, Shaun.Sie@aucklandairport.co.nz.

 SPS Biota – training modules

-As a Biosecurity Readiness and Response Panel member, SPS Biota has two publicly available, free to access online learning courses to help promote understanding and action around biosecurity:
+As a Biosecurity Readiness and Response Panel member, SPS Biota has three publicly available, free to access online learning courses to help promote understanding and action around biosecurity:

 Learn about Brown Marmorated Stink Bug (BMSB) and its potential impact on New Zealand.
 BMSB is not present in New Zealand and this course will teach you what to do if you suspect you have found one.